Chr0nos/audio-transfer/README.md

 the bandwith consumtion for stereo 16bits 44.1khz is ~172kb/s

-it can handle up to 9 channels, on 32bits at 320khz (depending of the hardwore on the server)
+it can handle up to 9 channels, on 32bits at 320khz (depending of the hardware on the server)

 client and server are in the same application (they use the sames modules so why dont the job twice ?)